-You left Curaçao in 2003, spent around a year back in Amsterdam, and then began your second expat journey in Cyprus.
-What influenced your decision to move back to the Netherlands and then soon after relocate to Cyprus?
+You left Curaçao in 2003, spent around a year back in Amsterdam, and then began your second ex-pat journey in Cyprus.
+What influenced your decision to move back to the Netherlands and then soon after relocating to Cyprus?

 Having extended my stay in Curacao for another 1.5 years (due to the introduction of new taxation rules in the Netherlands Antilles at the time), one of the main motives to move back to the Netherlands was to improve my chances of pursuing a truly international tax career.
 I had no clue at the time of what the future would hold but I was hopeful that opportunities would arise sooner or later.
 And it wasn’t long after my return that I got in touch with Neophytos Neophytou (Head of Tax of EY Cyprus), who convinced my wife and me to continue my professional career in Cyprus.

-Most of the expats (non tax) in Cyprus are from the UK, Germany, Norway, Russia, and some former Soviet Union states.
-But when it comes to the tax expat community in Cyprus, there’s a mix of mainly UK and Greek trained tax professionals as well as some tax professionals from former Eastern Bloc countries like Hungary, Poland, and Czech Republic.
+Most of the ex-pats (non-tax) in Cyprus are from the UK, Germany, Norway, Russia, and some former Soviet Union states.
+But when it comes to the tax expat community in Cyprus, there’s a mix of mainly UK and Greek-trained tax professionals as well as some tax professionals from former Eastern Bloc countries like Hungary, Poland, and the Czech Republic.
 In general, though, there are very few foreign tax professionals in Cyprus.

-Well as a starting point, fantastic weather and a very safe environment for you and your family to live.
-The lifestyle on offer is an excellent mix between professional development whilst being in the perfect environment to unwind, relax, or party!
+Well as a starting point, fantastic weather and a very safe environment for you and your family to live in.
+The lifestyle on offer is an excellent mix of professional development whilst being in the perfect environment to unwind, relax, or party!
 And, of course, the Mediterranean food is fantastic.

-But certainly on the professional side, Cyprus offers the involvement with cross border tax structuring projects across a wide range of clients, whether that be regional or global MNCs, private equity houses, HNWs, or start-up entrepreneurs.
+But certainly, on the professional side, Cyprus offers involvement with cross-border tax structuring projects across a wide range of clients, whether that be regional or global MNCs, private equity houses, HNWs, or start-up entrepreneurs.